Save up to $600 on Samsung Galaxy 22 series and Galaxy Z Flip4. Order now

 Fi plans are designed to fit your data usage.
-You can choose to pay only for the data you use, or go unlimited—all without contracts or hidden fees.
+You can go unlimited or choose to pay only for the data you use—all without contracts or hidden fees.
 No matter which plan you choose, you get great coverage, privacy and security features that protect your personal information, and family features that help your family stay safer on their phones and build healthy digital habits.
 You can make calls to other countries at little to no additional cost, and get international texting from the US included free.
-On Unlimited Plus and Flexible, you're also covered with international data in 200+ destinations at no extra charge.
+You'll also get data, calls, and texts within the US, Canada, and Mexico included on all plans.
+On Flexible and Unlimited Plus, you're covered with international data in 200+ destinations at no extra charge.

 It depends on which plan you choose.

-If you use less data or lots of Wi-Fi, the Flexible plan can help you save.
-On the Flexible plan, you only pay for the data you use—down to the cent.
-It's $17/month per line with three lines for unlimited talk and text, plus $10/GB for data both at home and abroad.
+If you use less data or often rely on Wi-Fi, the Flexible plan can help you save.
+On the Flexible plan, you only pay by the GB for the data you use–down to the cent.
+It's $17/month per line for four lines for unlimited calls and texts, plus $10/GB for data at home and abroad in 200+ destinations.
+You can also use your mobile data on tablets and other compatible devices with data-only SIM cards at no extra charge.

-On Fi, you always get unlimited domestic talk and text, unlimited texts to other countries, calls to Canada and Mexico included free, and affordable calls to other countries.
+On Fi, you always get unlimited domestic calls and texts, unlimited texts to other countries, and affordable calls to other countries.
+Plus, you'll also get calls and texts within the US, Canada and Mexico included for free.

 Taxes and government surcharges vary by service address, but are normally between 10-20%.
 For example, if your monthly bill is $40, the taxes on your statement could be between $4-8.